SolaceProducts/terraform-provider-solacebroker/docs/generator/index.md

 Available Commands:
-generate    Generates a Terraform configuration file for a specified PubSubPlus Broker object and all child objects known to the provider help        Help about any command
+generate    Generates a Terraform configuration file for a specified PubSubPlus Broker object and all child objects known to the provider help        Help about any command version     Provides version information about the current binary
 ```

 To `generate` the configuration, make sure all ENVIRONMENT VARIABLES, which mirrors the configuration options for the